yt-project/yt/doc/source/visualizing/plots.rst

 Adjusting the plot units does not require recreating the histogram, so adjusting units will always be inexpensive, requiring only an in-place unit conversion.

-In the following example we create a a plot of the average density in solar masses per cubic parsec as a function of radius in kiloparsecs.
+In the following example we create a plot of the average density in solar masses per cubic parsec as a function of radius in kiloparsecs.

 .. python-script::